ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-02-14-git-merge-and-git-rebase-navigating-code-integration.md

 <p class="intro"><span class="dropcap">S</span>truggling to navigate code integration in Git?
 You're not alone.
 Understanding the differences between 'git merge' and 'git rebase' is crucial for maintaining a clean commit history and streamlining your workflow.
 In this post, I'll explore these two essential commands, their unique approaches to code integration, and best practices for leveraging them effectively.</p>

 ## Git merge: Bringing branches together
-To explain the examples of `git merge`, I going to use the [Book Tracking][book_tracking_repository] repository.
+To explain the examples of `git merge`, I'm going to use the [Book Tracking][book_tracking_repository] repository.
 For these examples, my target branch is the "main" and my source branch is the "library_screen".
 You'll see these words in the entire post.
 Before we start, let's see the log of Git commits for this scenario.

 {%- highlight log -%}
 * 214ae0f (HEAD -> library_screen) Integrate the new screen into tab view controller